 - find an air-tight metal or plastic container

 - put a layer of silica gel at the bottom of the container

-- cut the flowers stems short enough to place in container
+- cut the flower stems short enough to place in the container

 - carefully pour the silica gel around the flowers